What are the risk factors for penile cancer?

-Men who smoke are more likely to develop penile cancer than those who do not smoke.
+Men who smoke are more likely to develop penile cancer.
 Smokers who have HPV infections have an even higher risk.
 Smoking exposes your body to many cancer-causing chemicals.
 These harmful substances are inhaled into the lungs, where they are absorbed into the blood.
 They can travel in the bloodstream throughout the body to cause cancer in many different areas.
-Researchers believe that these substances damage genes in cells of the penis, which can lead to the development of penile cancer.
-Smoking also increases the risk of HPV infection, likely due to effects on immune function.
+Researchers believe that these substances damage genes in cells of the penis, which can lead to penile cancer.
+Smoking also increases the risk of HPV infection, probably due to its effects on immune function.

 UV light treatment of psoriasis

 Men who have a skin disease called psoriasis are sometimes treated with drugs called psoralens, followed by exposing the body to an ultraviolet A (UVA) light source.
 This is known as PUVA therapy.
-Men who have received this treatment have been found to have a higher rate of penile cancer.
+Men who have had this treatment have been found to have a higher rate of penile cancer.
 Because of this risk, men being treated with PUVA now have their genitals covered during treatment.

 The risk of penile cancer goes up with age.
-The average age of a man when diagnosed is 68, and about 4 out of 5 cases of the disease are diagnosed in men over age 55.
+The average age of a man when diagnosed is 68, and about 4 out of 5 penile cancers are diagnosed in men over age 55.